You Have Two Minds—Here’s How to Use Them

 Here are some exercises you can do that will help you separate your two minds and therefore take more control of your behaviors despite your thoughts and emotions.

-- Thank your Thinking Mind for negative thoughts and emotions.
+Thank your Thinking Mind for negative thoughts and emotions.
 This is a technique from ACT and it is effective.
-It may sound absolutely nuts, but it’s effective because it FORCES you to accept your negative emotions instead of fight them.
+It may sound absolutely nuts, but it’s effective because it FORCES you to accept your negative emotions instead of fighting them.